elBukkit/MagicPlugin/Magic/MIGRATION.md

  - The `beginner` wand has been made into a demo wand and no longer turns into `wand` If you have been using this wand as a `welcome_wand` or in a kit, please change it to `wand`

+ - `Automata` have been re-branded as `Magic Blocks`.
+This had a lot of trickle-down effects, actions changed, world parameters, the `/mauto` command is now `/mblock`.
+Everything *should* continue to work without updates, but you may get warnings if you are using the now-deprecated features.

 # 9.3

  - Removed `sp_display` global config option.